zonemaster/zonemaster-gui/docs/TranslationGuide.md

 #### 1. What is Zonemaster?
 ```

-## Add the language in Type Script code
+## Adding a new language

-The new language must be added to the following files:
+The new language must be added to the following typescript files:

 * [package.json]
 * [src/app/app.module.ts]
 * [src/environments/common.ts]

+and the following documentation file:

+* [Configuration.md]

 ### package.json